 In K2: Outside Reality Faith follows the Biggest Bird into the Mountain.
 The Biggest Bird escorts Faith beyond the bounds of reality as we know it and tells her to jump into a specific moment.
-When Faith enters reality, I instruct the reader to reread sections G2 through G4.
+When Faith enters reality, Jay explains he’s already heard this part of the story.

-To recap, these sections see Jay enter the monastery of Sheridan to hear a story from Virgil Jango Skyy.
+To recap, Jay entered the monastery of Sheridan to hear a story from Virgil Jango Skyy.
 In the story Faith appears from smoke to learn about Jango’s brother Jun, then returns whence she came.
 The first time we read these sections we read them from Jay’s perspective.
 Now we reconsider those sections with Faith’s perspective in mind, and we see the intersection of strange timelines.

 One of my goals with Akayama DanJay is to write a story which feigns linearity, but cannot be understood linearly.
 When the reader realizes they cannot depend on chronological order, they must consider the whole story at once as a simultaneous object.